GeertvanGeest/AWS-docker-gpu/README.md

 ## Generate credentials

-Note that each container gets one GPU assigned.
+Note that one GPU is assigned to each container.
 So the number of users should not be more than the number of available GPU!

 You can generate credentials from a tab-delimited list of users, with four columns: first name, last name, e-mail, instance IP.
 Here's an example: